boyanio/react-blazor/README.md

 ## Getting started

-To configure Blazor on your machine, you can follow the [instructions](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) online.
+To build the blazor app you need either Docker installed or you can follow the [instructions](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) to install the appropriate .NET SDK locally.
 For the rest, you only need:

 ```
 npm install